story-branch/story_branch/docs/index.md

-  story_branch finish          # Creates a git commit message for the staged changes with a [Finishes] tag story_branch help [COMMAND]  # Describe available commands or one specific command story_branch migrate         # Migrate old story branch configuration to the new format story_branch start           # Mark an estimated story as started in Pivotal Tracker story_branch unstart         # Mark a started story as un-started in Pivotal Tracker story_branch version         # story_branch gem version
+  story_branch finish          # Creates a git commit message for the staged changes with a [Finishes] tag story_branch help [COMMAND]  # Describe available commands or one specific command story_branch migrate         # Migrate old story branch configuration to the new format story_branch start           # Mark an estimated story as started [Only for Pivotal Tracker] story_branch unstart         # Mark a started story as un-started [Only for Pivotal Tracker] story_branch version         # story_branch gem version
 ```